Program | 2025 UPCEA Annual Conference

 • Kim Siegenthaler, City University of New York

-Program Planning and Implementation | Strategic | Tags: Diversity & Inclusion, Policy, Faculty, Graduate Education
+Program Planning and Implementation | Applied | Tag(s): Diversity & Inclusion, Policy, Faculty, Graduate Education

 The Future is Here: Translating Innovations From Online and Professional Education Into the Mainstream of Institutions and Systems

-Marketing, Enrollment and Student Success | Strategic | Tags: Diversity & Inclusion, Policy
+Marketing, Enrollment and Student Success | Strategic | Tag(s): Diversity & Inclusion, Policy

 Explore how online and professional education units are driving innovation and equity in higher education amidst enrollment challenges, changing demographics, budget constraints, and increased competition.
 Join us for a dynamic discussion featuring leaders who are successfully integrating online and professional education strategies into the mainstream work of institutions.
 Gain insights into transformative practices that are aimed at enhancing enrollment, retention, student engagement, equity, and institutional effectiveness.
 The session also includes a call to action for the audience to identify concrete steps for positioning their units and themselves as a critical and pivotal driver of change in today’s higher education landscape.